jnelson16/springboard-capstone/project-writeup.markdown

 ### Problem to Solve

-In the movie Moneyball, Oakland Athletics general manager Billy Beane attempts to build a baseball team with a budget of less than $40 million, less than 1/3 than the budget of the New York Yankees.
+In the movie *Moneyball*, Oakland Athletics general manager Billy Beane attempts to build a baseball team with a budget of less than $40 million, less than 1/3 than the budget of the New York Yankees.
 In just one season (2002), he built a team nearly from the ground up that won 103 out of 162 games, winning their division by 4 games.
 Their season ended when they were defeated by the Minnesota Twins in the first round of the playoffs, but Beane changed the game forever by introducing robust statistical analysis to the game of baseball.

 If someone wanted to do this today, how could a new team owner or GM achieve this?
 What is the minimum amount of money an MLB team needs to be successful?
 If a new team is going to be formed, how much money does the owner need to spend on players for the team to win at least half their games?